He was a volunteer assistant this past season

 Hoyas observe the Changing of the Guard

 Georgetown Women's Lacrosse 13, Villanova 2 April 17, 2014 Multi-Sport Field | Washington, D.C.

-In his first season, Georgetown went 11-9 with a mark of 6-1 in BIG EAST Conference play.
-The squad advanced to the BIG EAST Championship game and earned an NCAA Tournament berth defeating Johns Hopkins, 9-8, in overtime in the first round.
+In the postseason, the team earned an NCAA Tournament berth in 2015 defeating Johns Hopkins, 9-8, in overtime in the first round.
 GU fell to the University of North Carolina, 10-8.
-The Blue & Gray had three players named all-region and six All-BIG EAST honorees.
+In 2017, the Hoyas earned their 11th-consecutive BIG EAST Championship berth.